ValveSoftware/Source-1-Games/README.md

 - Do not use ALL CAPS when creating an issue report.
 - Do not repeatedly update an open issue remarking that the issue persists.

-Remember: Just because the issue you reported was reported here does not mean that it is an issue with Team Fortress 2, Counter-Strike: Source or any other Source 1 game.
+Remember: Just because the issue you reported was reported here does not mean that it is an issue with Team Fortress 2, Counter-Strike: Source, Day of Defeat: Source, or any other Source 1 game.
 As well, should your issue not be resolved immediately, it does not mean that a resolution is not being researched or tested.
 Patience is always appreciated.

 Reporting Issues
 ----------------